pwjazz/mwanzia/README.markdown

 ### Shiro Plugin

-Using [Apache Shiro](http://shiro.apache.org/), this plugin will the ability to authenticate and authorize calls from the client.
-It will support the following Shiro annotations:
+Using [Apache Shiro](http://shiro.apache.org/), this plugin provides the ability to authenticate and authorize calls from the client.
+It supports the following Shiro annotations:

 + @RequiresAuthentication
-+ @RequiresPermissions
 + @RequiresRoles

-+ @RequiresUser
+In the future, we will add support for @RequiresUser and @RequiresPermissions